dnauck/angular-advanced-searchbox/README.md

     </tr>
     <tr>
       <td>searchThrottleTime</td>
-      <td>Specifies the time in milliseconds to wait for changes in the ui until the ng-model is updated.
+      <td>Specifies the time in milliseconds to wait for changes in the UI until the ng-model is updated.
 Default is 1000ms.</td>
     </tr>
   </tbody>
 </table>